 One of the key things we do to make our test bikes handle better is adjust the handlebar height.
 Often, the off-the-shelf bar height doesn’t lend itself to optimal handling, nor is it dialled in for fit.
-With that in mind, here’s our guide on how to adjust handlebar height on your bike.
+With that in mind, here’s our guide on how to lower or raise the handlebars on a bike.

 Riders will often experiment with adjusting saddle height, changing tyre pressure, bar angle and suspension settings, but few are aware of the benefits of adjusting bar height, despite the handlebar playing a crucial role in the way your bike handles.

 Bar height is also known as saddle drop, which is the measurement of how far the top of the saddle sits above (or below) the bars.